andrewgremlich/andrewgremlich/README.md

-### Hello there!
+# Hello there!

-Yes, that was an Obi-wan quote.
-That is something I wouldn't mind to say.
-However the real thing that I do say often is, "Oh hi," then insert your name.

 I'm a programmer.
 It almost seems like I'm a general purpose programmer that likes to learn whatever.
 Just give me time, and I'll give myself diligence and patience.
 With that, I'll try my best to learn!

 I do try and shoot for the languages that are making an impact.
 I am currently using JavaScript, TypeScript, and Rust.

 I do have a goal of trying to contribute in the community, but I'll keep with my personal and work projects for now.

+I write occasionally to [my development blog](https://gremlich/dev) and [my life blog](https://gremlich.me).

+I am learning how to organize files better in a monorepo like NX and I am learning Rust.

 <!--
 **andrewgremlich/andrewgremlich** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.